mlmartone/DnDWiki2/src/site/notes/People/Player Characters/Cock.md

 The journal he carries only chronicles his life since he started living in [[Places/Faerun/Grey Hawk/Grey Hawk\|Grey Hawk]], which was about a year ago.
 Since moving to Grey Hawk to be near his brother [[People/Player Characters/Rip\|Rip]], he started working as a Scarecrow on [[People/Player Characters/Nira\|Nira]]'s farm (wildly misunderstanding the whole concept).

 He has a big scary mysterious patron who talks to him through his gun.
 Sometimes his gun stabs him.
-The gun is a pizza.
+The gun is a pizza ([[People/Black Saints/Pi'za\|Pi'za]]).

 Since nobody has ever seen the patron, we don't actually know if it's big.
 Or mysterious.
 Archetypically, you would expect it to be those things, but I suppose there's no reason it can't be a talking Pomeranian with a really deep voice.